-The best ticket to purchase for Hida Folk Village is the combined bus and entrance ticket which costs 1000Yen as the bus is 210Yen each way otherwise and entrance was 700Yen.
+The best ticket to purchase for Hida Folk Village is the combined bus and entrance ticket which costs 1000Yen as the bus is 210Yen each way otherwise and the entrance was 700Yen.

-Alternatively it is possible to walk from Takayama to Hida Folk Museum in about 40 minutes.
+Alternatively, it is possible to walk from Takayama to Hida Folk Museum in about 40 minutes.

 Shirakawago is quite a bit further away from Takayama Town, it’s a good alternative place to visit to the Hilda Folk Museum as instead of being a museum village, it’s an area of real villages with people still living in the traditional houses there, it sounds good and is rated highly as a great place to visit from Takayama but I decided not to go because of the higher price point.

-How to get to shirakawago from Takayama: A Shirakawago Tour is offered from Takayama which seems the best way to get to Shirakawago from Takayama.
+How to get to Shirakawago from Takayama: A Shirakawago Tour is offered from Takayama which seems the best way to get to Shirakawago from Takayama.
 There is a Shirakawago Tour you can book with Nohi Bus Service which also goes via Gokayama, a round trip to and from Takayama with lunch is 6780Yen.

-J Hoppers Hostel also offer the same trip, however they offer it in the morning and afternoon whereas the Nohi Sightseeing Bus Tour only seems to offer it leaving in the morning.
+J Hoppers Hostel also offers the same trip, however, they offer it in the morning and afternoon whereas the Nohi Sightseeing Bus Tour only seems to offer it leaving in the morning.
 J Hoppers Shirakawago Tour is offered at 200Yen less that the Nohi Bus Service tour and if you stay at their hostel (which is a good hostel and I recommend it) you get 500Yen off so it is the cheapest Shirakawago Tour.
 Read more about the J Hoppers Tour here.